Stephen C. Foster State Park in Fargo, Georgia. Photo by @elvagogringo

 Woman reading outside Getaway House in Suches, Georgia

-This one is too cute not to mention!
-Getaway Chattahoochee, a cluster of tiny cabins nestled in 57 wooded acres in the heart of the Chattahoochee National Forest in Suches, Georgia is just a two-hour drive from Atlanta.
-Stocked with all the essentials, you can unwind in the forest and have fun hiking to waterfalls, relaxing by the fire pit, and even visiting nearby wineries.
+Getaway House, a cluster of tiny cabins nestled in 57 wooded acres in the heart of the Chattahoochee National Forest in Suches, Georgia, is just two hours from Atlanta.
+Stocked with all the essentials, you can unwind in the forest and have fun hiking to waterfalls, relaxing by the fire pit, and visiting nearby wineries.

 Know Before You Go: